ftde0/yt2009/readme.md

 **if you need to reclaim space, look through the assets folder where downloaded files (such as images, videos) are saved and delete ones you need.**

 **they will be redownloaded when necessary.**

+alternatively, set up auto_maintain as described in yt2009setup to handle this for you.

 ---